 Boonville in Oneida County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 29.017′ N, 75° 20.2′ W. Marker is in Boonville, New York, in Oneida County.
-Marker is on Schuler Street 0.1 miles west of Post Street (New York State Route 46), on the right when traveling east.
+43° 29.069′ N, 75° 19.87′ W. Marker is in Boonville, New York, in Oneida County.
+Marker is on Erwin Parkway (New York State Route 12) south of Schuyler Street, on the right when traveling south.
 Touch for map.
-This marker is located in front of the Dodge Pratt Northam Art and Community Center.
-Marker is at or near this postal address: 106 Schuyler Street, Boonville NY 13309, United States of America.
+Marker is in this post office area: Boonville NY 13309, United States of America.
 Touch for directions.